nucleic/enaml/docs/source/index.rst

         "Use the source, Luke."
 When all else fails, consult the API docs to find the answer you need.
-The API docs also include convenient links to the most definitive Enaml documentation: its source.
+The API docs also include convenient links to the most definitive Enaml documentation: the source.

 Indices and Tables